graphile/crystal/packages/graphql-parse-resolve-info/README.md

-Parses a `GraphQLResolveInfo` object into a tree of the fields that are being requested to enable optimisations to your GraphQL schema (e.g. to determine which fields are required from the SQL database).
+Parses a `GraphQLResolveInfo` object into a tree of the fields that are being requested to enable optimisations to your GraphQL schema (e.g. to determine which fields are required from the backend).

 Useful for optimising your GraphQL resolvers by allowing them to look ahead in the request, reducing the number of SQL queries or HTTP requests required to